bleuf1sh/git-byLines/README.md

 ![Demo](demo-images/demo_flow.png?raw=true "Demo")

 ## Features
-- Intelligently add contributors using the *Authored-by* or *Co-authored-by* syntax based on selection count or if an *Authored-by* is already present
+- Intelligently add contributors using the *Authored-by* or *Co-authored-by*<br/> syntax based on selection count or if an *Authored-by* is already present
 - Prevents adding duplicate authors
 - Ability to disable for an individual repo
 - Remembers and Auto selects the previously used byLines